-The Statement of Net Position (page 10) and the Statement of Revenues, Expenses and Changes in Net Position (pages 11-12) provide an indication of the System's financial condition and also indicate that the financial condition of the System deteriorated during the last fiscal year.
+The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position provide an indication of the System's financial condition and also indicate that the financial condition of the System deteriorated during the last two fiscal years.
 A decrease in net position over time typically indicates the financial condition needs to be thoroughly investigated.